More Categories

 The Buying & Selling Process

-Selling Timeshares, Inc. has many HGVC point packages available for resale.
+Selling Timeshares, Inc. has many HGVC resale point packages available.
 Visit the Hilton Listings section for prices or feel free to make an offer.

 If you are a Hilton Grand Vacations Club owner interested in selling your property, please fill out the form in the Sellers section.

-Hilton has the Right of First Refusal on all sales of their contracts.
 HGVC has 30 days to respond, although it typically only takes about 2 weeks.
 Once the sale is approved, a deed from Seller to Buyer is prepared, executed by both Seller and Buyer, and recorded at the appropriate county.
 Once the deed has been recorded and the Buyer has remitted payment in full, Hilton Grand Vacations Club is notified of the transfer of ownership.
-The entire resale transfer process takes approximately 6 weeks.
+The entire resale transfer process takes approximately 6-8 weeks.
+Feel free to watch the short video on this subject below.

 Frequently Asked Questions